gniewus/-data4life_challange/README.md

 I've defined a process-safe Queue which stores the tasks which are processes asynchronously by the consumers.
 I decided to spawn at least two workers for every core available.

-THis approach allows me to send out
+This approach allows me to distribute task among adjustable number of workers and gain a massive speed up compared to a naive approch in which every message is sent out one by one in the main thread.

 ### Testing: